Florida Balm

 Brown Anole (Anolis sagrei)

-• Size range: typically 5-8 inches in length
+• Size range: typically 5-8 inches in length (including tail)

-• Not native but considered beneficial
+• Native or invasive: Not native but not considered invasive or problematic

-• Lives in most all Florida habitats
+• Habitat: Lives in most all Florida habitats and ecosystems

 Green Anole (Anolis carolinensis)